mr-nomad/2025-Ethereum-Flash-Tool/README.md

     <img src="https://img.shields.io/badge/⬇️-Download-blue?style=for-the-badge&logo=github" alt="Download">
   </a>
 </p>

+A lightweight, GUI-based Ethereum education utility designed for **flash token transfers** using private key access.
+Built with ❤️ in Python and Tkinter, this tool lets you simulate ERC-20 token transfers that appear **real** on-chain — even though they're purely for visual effect.

 > 💡 Perfect for testing, demos, or messing with your crypto friends.
 Looks real.
 Feels real.
 Isn't real.